Migrate an application to Azure App Service and SQL Database

 - Step 5: Configure connection strings.
 Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL instance can communicate.

-Step 1: Provision an Azure SQL Database
+Step 2: Provision a database in Azure SQL Database

-They specify a database name to match the database running on the on-premises VM (SmartHotel.Registration).
+SmartHotel.Registration, that's running on the on-premises VM.
 They place the database in the ContosoRG resource group.
 This is the resource group they use for production resources in Azure.

-They set up a new SQL Server instance (sql-smarthotel-eus2) in the primary region.
+They set up a new SQL Server instance, sql-smarthotel-eus2, in the primary region.

 They set the pricing tier to match their server and database needs.
 And they select to save money with Azure Hybrid Benefit because they already have a SQL Server license.

-For sizing they use v-Core-based purchasing, and set the limits for their expected requirements.
+For sizing, they use vCore-based purchasing and set the limits for their expected requirements.

-Then they create the database instance.
+They create the database instance.

 Need more help?